jaredpar/jaredpar.github.io/_posts/2008-10-06-functional-c-providing-an-option.md

     }

-I modified a bit of terminology to be more consistent with other frameworks I use (Some/None -> Value,HasValue).??
-It's succinct, generic and has type inference friendly create functions.??
+I modified a bit of terminology to be more consistent with other frameworks I use (Some/None -> Value,HasValue).
+It's succinct, generic and has type inference friendly create functions.
 Or does it?

-Lets consider a function which has a return type of Option<int>.??
-Case 1 is Option with a value.??
-There is a type inference friendly Option.Create method which makes for a simple return expression.??
+Lets consider a function which has a return type of Option<int>.
+Case 1 is Option with a value.
+There is a type inference friendly Option.Create method which makes for a simple return expression.
 No types needed.